MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-uwp.md

 ---
 # Tutorial: Create your first Universal Windows Platform application in Visual Studio with XAML and C&#35;

-In this introduction to the Visual Studio integrated development environment (IDE), you'll create a "Hello World" app that runs on any Windows 10 device.
+In this introduction to the Visual Studio integrated development environment (IDE), you'll create a "Hello World" app that runs on any Windows 10 or later device.
 To do so, you'll use a Universal Windows Platform (UWP) project template, Extensible Application Markup Language (XAML), and the C# programming language.

 ::: moniker range="vs-2017"
 If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/vs/older-downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=vs+2017+download) page to install it for free.